Semi-stable subcategories for Euclidean quivers: Properties of the cp-fan and proof of Theorem

-Suppose now that $d_1, d_2$ lie in the same face of $\lat(\hyp_Q)$.
+Suppose now that $d_1, d_2$ lie in the same face of $\lat_Q$.
 Suppose further that the canonical presentation of $d_1$ involves distinct vectors $f_1,\dots,f_r$, where $f_i$ is either a Schur root or the negative of the dimension vector of a projective indecomposable representation.
 By Lemma \ref{IOTW}, any positive linear combination of $f_1,\dots,f_r$ will have the same summands appearing in its canonical presentation as for $d_1$.
+Thus, we will be done if we can show that the fact that $d_2$ lies in the same face of $\lat_Q$, implies that $d_2$ lies in the cone generated by the $f_i$.
 Since the $f_i$ are linearly independent, the boundary facets of this cone are spanned by any $r-1$ of the $f_i$.
-It therefore remains to show that, for any $1\leq i \leq r$, we have that $\{f_1,\ldots,f_{i-1},f_{i+1},\ldots, f_r\}$ lies on some $H\in \hyp$ with $f_i \not\in H$.
+We will show that for any $1\leq i \leq r$, we have that $\{f_1,\ldots,f_{i-1},f_{i+1},\ldots, f_r\}$ lies on some $H\in \hyp$ with $f_i \not\in H$.
+The rest of the proof is devoted to proving the claim, where it suffices to consider one particular value of $i$.
+So let us consider $i=r$.